jmoseley/jeremy.moseley.dev/content/about/index.md

 # About Me

-I am a person that writes stuff.
-I also do other things.
-Sometimes I write about those things.
-Sometimes I don't.
+I am a software engineer that enjoys building things.
+Most of my roles have been basically as a fullstack developer, but I just sort of work on whatever seems to be important and useful.
+I work across the stack, and most of my experience is at small to medium sized companies.
+Check out my [resume](/about/resume) for more details.